gdimitriu/robotics/README.md

 - This could have multiple configuration for any kind of droid
 - It has configuration files that configure the droid using factories

-## NOTE:
-Where is L298N micro is in fact MX1508 motor driver.
-I did not change all arduino names after I have look on the chip.